OctopusDeploy/docs/src/pages/docs/deployments/deployment-freezes.md

 While a deployment freeze is in place for a project and environment:
 - New deployments are prevented from being created
 - Any existing deployments that start executing during the freeze will fail
-- Automatically triggered deployment fail, except for deployments created by machine triggers
+- Automatically triggered deployments fail, except for deployments created by machine triggers

 ## Pre-requisites